gitworkflows/meshplay/docs/pages/project/FAQ.md

     <h6>Question: What does Meshplay do?</h6>
 </summary>

-<p><strong>Answer:</strong> Infrastructure as design.
-Meshplay enables you to design and operate cloud native infrastructure visually, collaboratively, with confidence and in partnership with your teammates.</p>
+<p><strong>Answer:</strong> Collaborative infrastructure management.
+Meshplay enables you to design and operate cloud native infrastructure visually, collaboratively, with confidence, and in partnership with your teammates.</p>
 </details>

 <!-- - _offers a catalog of operational best practices._